statamic/docs/content/collections/docs/documentation.md

 > We have a v2 migrator!
 Instead of upgrading an existing site by hand, [let magic do it for you!](https://github.com/statamic/migrator)

-## Not for Production Use
+## Regarding Production Use

-**Statamic 3 Beta is NOT intended for production use.** You may encounter show-stopping bugs.
-Features may be removed last minute.
-There may still be <mark>breaking changes</mark> resulting in tedious manual labor and refactoring on your end to get back in sync with master.

-So when you're tempted to launch that site you built anyway even after reading this warning, just remember — we told you not to do it and we still love you. ❤️
+During the beta there still may be **breaking changes**.
+You may have to manually wangjangle yourself back onto `master`.
+You may encounter show-stopping bugs.
+Features may be removed.
+You may need to buy a license when 3.0 final is launched.
+If you are okay with taking these risks, you're welcome to use Statamic however you'd like. ❤️

 ## What You See...